 Protein-protein interaction (PPI) is a highly specific physical contact established between two or more protein molecules, which results from biochemical events generated by the interaction.
 These interactions include electrostatic forces, hydrogen bonding and hydrophobic effect.
 Many are physical contacts of molecular associations that occur in cells or living organisms in a specific biomolecular environment.
 Various studies have been carried out on PPI and from different perspectives: biochemistry, quantum chemistry, molecular dynamics, signal transduction, etc. All of this information can create large protein interaction networks similar to metabolic or genetic/epigenetic networks that can enhance existing knowledge of the biochemical cascade of diseases and molecular etiology, and can discover therapeutically meaningful proteins target.

 |Project name||PPI network service|

 |Samples requirements||Our network analysis services in biology require you to provide specific requirements.|

 |Detection cycle||Decide according to your needs.|

 |Service including||We provide you with raw data and modeling results.|

 Protein-protein interaction (PPI) is essential for almost every process in a cell, so understanding PPI is essential for understanding cell physiology in normal and disease states.
 This is also important in drug development because drugs can affect PPI. egg

 PPI knowledge can be used to:

-ComputaBio provides corresponding PPI network service.
+CD ComputaBio provides corresponding PPI network service.
 Our PPI network service have proven to be very useful for understanding the biochemical basis of physiological events at different stages of drug development (even in different fields such as materials science).
-ComputaBio team has been working in this field for more than ten years and has published his findings in top scientific journals.
+CD ComputaBio team has been working in this field for more than ten years and has published his findings in top scientific journals.
 If you have a need for network analysis services, please feel free to contact us.